-The fascinating pic is other parts of The Spyderco Tenacious Review: A Knife That Holds Fast piece of writing which is arranged within , , and posted at November 7, 2014 1:51:13 pm by Knife Reviewer
+The astonishing pic is part of The Spyderco Tenacious Review: A Knife That Holds Fast content which is listed within , , and published at November 7, 2014 1:51:13 pm by Knife Reviewer

 The Spyderco Tenacious Review: A Knife That Holds Fast: spyderco tenacious blade

 The Spyderco Tenacious might seem like any other folding knife when you first see it, but that's the only time you'll be able to compare this knife to another.
 With a leaf-shaped blade like you'd find with the Spyderco Manix and a user friendly design, the Tenacious will win over even the harshest critics through its design.
 If you need a knife where form actually meets function, then this offering from Spyderco is well worth the consideration.

 Having a worthy knife means needing to have certain components within the manufacturing process.
 You need a folding knife that will be lightweight.
 The Tenacious does both quite easily.
 Weighing just 4.1 ounces, or 117g, it is light enough that you can attach this knife, when folded, to your keychain.
 Using a standard folding design that is easy enough to open and close with just one hand like with the Spyderco Civilian G-10, what makes the Tenacious stand out is the skeleton of steel liners that are tucked inside the handle to give stability to any use.